Invest in Teachers – Transform Education

 During my first couple of weeks in Burundi, I thought I’d never be able to make a difference.

-When we walked out, he stopped talking for the first time in 50 minutes and asked a question: “So, how did you like the class?”
+After the class had ended, he stopped talking for the first time in 50 minutes and asked a question: “So, how did you like the class?”

 “Yes”, I replied, “I guess, they don’t really get many opportunities to speak…”